Italian Regency of Carnaro: Impact

 Benito Mussolini was influenced by portions of the constitution, and by D'Annunzio's style of leadership as a whole.
 D'Annunzio has been described as the "John the Baptist of Italian Fascism," as virtually the entire ritual of Fascism was invented by D'Annunzio during his occupation of Fiume and his leadership of the Italian Regency of Carnaro.
 These included the balcony address, the Roman salute, the cries of "Eia, eia, eia!
-Alala!" taken from Achilles' cry in the Iliad, the dramatic and rhetorical dialogue with the crowd, and the use of religious symbols in new secular settings.
+Alala!" taken from Achilles's cry in the Iliad, the dramatic and rhetorical dialogue with the crowd, and the use of religious symbols in new secular settings.
 It also included his method of government in Fiume: the economics of the corporate state; stage tricks; large emotive nationalistic public rituals; and blackshirted followers, the Arditi, with their disciplined, bestial responses and strongarm repression of dissent.
 He was even said to have originated the practice of forcibly dosing opponents with large amounts of castor oil, a very effective laxative, to humiliate, disable or kill them, a practice which became a common tool of Mussolini's blackshirts.

 However, while these links to Fascism became obvious later, they were not so clear at the time itself.
-While the English and French workers' organizations saw Fiume's expedition as an imperialist undertaking and called on Italian workers to boycott, the UIL (Unione Italiana del Lavoro), influenced by De Ambris, declared its support for Fiume's enterprise.
+While the English and French workers' organizations saw the Fiume enterprise as an imperialist undertaking and called on Italian workers to boycott, the UIL (Unione Italiana del Lavoro), influenced by De Ambris, declared its support for the Fiume enterprise.
 Other left-wing leaders showed some sympathy for Fiume.
 Antonio Gramsci, who distrusted D'Annunzio, considered that his movement had appreciable popular elements, and Lenin advised an alliance of the Soviet Russia with Carnaro's Italian Regency.

 Demise

-The approval of the Treaty of Rapallo on 12 November 1920 turned Fiume into an independent state, the Free State of Fiume.
+The approval of the Treaty of Rapallo on 12 November 1920, turned Fiume into an independent state, the Free State of Fiume.

 D'Annunzio ignored the Treaty of Rapallo and declared war on Italy itself.
 On 24 December 1920 the Royal Italian Army, led by General Enrico Caviglia, launched a full-scale attack against Fiume: after several hours of intense fighting, a truce was proclaimed for Christmas Day (25 December 1920); the battle subsequently resumed on 26 December.
 Since D'Annunzio's legionaries were refusing to surrender and were strongly resisting the attack using machine guns and grenades, the Italian dreadnoughts Andrea Doria and Duilio opened fire on Fiume and bombarded the city for three days.
 D'Annunzio resigned on 28 December and the Regency capitulated on 30 December 1920.
 Italian forces occupied it.

 The Free State of Fiume lasted officially until 1924, when the Kingdom of Italy formally annexed it under the terms of the Treaty of Rome of 1924.
 Under the Kingdom of Italy, the administrative division previously represented by the Free State of Fiume became the Province of Fiume.